noamgariani11/picoCTF-2024-Writeup/Binary Explotation/format-string-2.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-format-string-2).

 To get the files use this command: `wget https://artifacts.picoctf.net/c_rhea/15/vuln https://artifacts.picoctf.net/c_rhea/15/vuln.c`

 The hint mentioned using pwntools would be very useful for this challenge which led to finding the [pwntools documentation for solving exactly this problem](https://docs.pwntools.com/en/stable/fmtstr.html).